kasslent/clc-digital-skills/_lessons/module-6.2.md

 Looks like a function right?

-Remember, jQuery is a JavaScript *library* and basically contains LOTS of prewritten functions/methods used to simplify your program.
+Remember, jQuery is a JavaScript *library* which contains *many* prewritten functions/methods used to simplify your program.

 In most cases, it's conventional to use the jQuery shortcut, `$`.